Josiah-Claypool/2D-Ising-Model/README.md

-This program follows these steps to simulate the gradual transition to magnetization.
+This program follows these steps to simulate the gradual transition to magnetization:

 **1.** A 2D square arraylist with random values of 1 and -1 is created according to desired size.
 These values represent the spin up and spin down.